aghuddleston/Ext.ux.data.PagingStore/README.md

 All three branches pass the unit tests.
 The project is now "self-contained" and you should be able to pull down the project and run the tests yourself.

+You can see the test runner and run the tests for master (Ext JS 4.1) at http://aghuddleston.github.io/Ext.ux.data.PagingStore/